balogsun/SeunB-mentoring-docs/Week7Tsk1/Linux_Security_Hardening.md

 ## **Introduction:**

 In today's fast-paced tech environment, launching a new product often requires setting up a secure and scalable web server cluster quickly and efficiently.
-As a DevOps engineer at a growing startup, your role is critical in ensuring that these servers are not only operational but also secure against potential threats.
+As a Cloud or DevOps engineer at a growing startup, your role is critical in ensuring that these servers are not only operational but also secure against potential threats.
 This guide takes you through a real-world scenario of securing a new web server cluster from scratch, covering everything from initial server hardening to advanced automation and monitoring techniques.
 By the end, you'll have a robust, repeatable process for securing and managing web servers, ready to be scaled across your infrastructure.

 Let's walk through creating a repeatable process that can be applied to multiple servers, ensuring they are all configured securely and consistently.
 I will be hardening the system, setting up file integrity monitoring, system audit, central logging solution and finally automating the process with ansible.